SwiftedMind/Puddles/README.md

 ![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

 Starting from the base view that describes the UI of a screen or component, you add a wrapper view that provides and manages the view's state.
-This wrapper essentially subsumes the tasks of a traditional view model with the key distinction that it is still a view itself, meaning it has access to the full suite of features the SwiftUI environment provides.
+This wrapper essentially subsumes the tasks of a traditional view model with the key distinction that it is still a view itself, meaning it has access to the full suite of features that the SwiftUI environment provides.

-TODO:
-Around that state wrapper, you would then add dependency wrappers like a type that fetches items from an API and hands it down the view hierarchy.
-Finally, in the outermost layer, a `Navigator` handles the navigation logic between the screens in your app.

-Instead of putting logic in a view model, you put it in a special wrapper view and layer it on top.
-This makes it easy to reuse the underlying view..
+You would then have additional wrapper views that add data dependencies – like a backend or database – which the views in the layers beneath can access.
+This keeps all the layers really modular.
+You can switch out a backend dependency without the underlying views ever knowing or caring about it.

+Let's have a look at the individual layers and their respective purpose.

 ## The View

 ![View Explanation](https://user-images.githubusercontent.com/7083109/224484750-8aae5d3d-9c4b-4e26-955d-b95c0ccd2ea1.png)

 The view is at the base of the architecture.
 It contains a traditional SwiftUI `body` and behaves just like any other SwiftUI view.
-However, in the Puddles architecture, these views should not own any kind of state.
+However, these views should not own any kind of state.
 Instead, all required data needed to display itself, should be passed in as a read-only property through a `ViewState` struct.
+Also, any user interaction should be communicated upstream through an `Interface`, which is a lightweight mechanism to send actions to a parent view, like `Action.didTapButton` for a button tap.

 ```swift
 struct HomeView: View {